gabeklein/expressive-mvc/README.md

 ### Step 2

-Pick a built-in hook, such as `use()`, to make your component stateful.
+Pick a built-in hook, such as `use()`, to make a component stateful.

 ```jsx
 const KitchenCounter = () => {